 - Customer retention rates and churn

-Not only do they know how to sift through this data and make sense of it, they use it to inform their decisions around strategy shifts, channel implementation, and optimization efforts.
+Not only do growth marketers know what data matters, when — they use data to inform their decisions around strategy, channel implementation, and optimization efforts.

-A strong growth marketing professional has the capability to look holistically at how each channel works as part of the larger, breathing strategy, and that often involves working on multiple projects or tasks at the same time.
+A strong growth marketing professional can see the big picture, and look holistically at how each channel fits into a larger strategy, and that often involves working on multiple channels at the same time.

-Whether your company identifies as B2B, B2C, e-commerce, or DTC, every organization is focused on their end customers.
-Moreover, they’re focused on the goals — both short-term and long-term — that are set to help them achieve sustainable growth.
+Whether your company identifies as B2B, B2C, e-commerce, or DTC, every organization is focused on their end customers, or at least claims to be.

-This isn’t to say they aren’t customer-centric.
-What increases conversion and engagement should ultimately help a company narrow its target audience, and more efficiently talk to and sell to their prospects.
+Growth marketers help define a company’s customers, too.
+Whatever increases conversion and engagement should help a company narrow its target audience, and more efficiently sell to prospects.

 In the words of growth marketer Ryan Holidays:

-“Growth Hackers [Marketers] believe that products — even whole businesses and business models — can and should be changed until they are primed to generate explosive reactions from the first people who see them.”
+“Growth [marketers] believe that products — even whole businesses and business models — can and should be changed until they are primed to generate explosive reactions from the first people who see them.”

-This is machine-level thinking.
-Growth marketers have the same passion about turning a business model and the entire customer funnel into a highly productive, predictable machine as Ray Dalio has about turning a work culture into that exact same thing.
+This requires an engineer-like marketing mind.
+Growth marketers are passionate about turning a business model and the entire customer funnel into a highly productive, predictable machine.

-This forward thinking means that it will often be your growth marketing encouraging you to test our TikTok, or a direct mail campaign.
+This forward thinking means that it will often be your growth marketer encouraging you to test out newer channels like TikTok or Clubhouse.
 And, they will often bring to the table thoughtful strategies and ways to measure the new channel.